Head of the Chair − Elena Karpenko,

 We also supervise students’ teacher-training practice and provide scientific guidance for writing Bachelor, Master and Diploma theses.
 We help our students master the English language in all its aspects.

-Besides the enumerated special courses, our lecturers offer the following fundamental theoretical courses:
+Our lecturers offer the following fundamental theoretical and practical courses:

 - Theoretical English Grammar